What’s a realistic return you can generate with £1,000 in your trading account? A common query that’s submitted.

 However, asking how much you can make from a grand needs extra input.
 For a start; How profitable is your edge?
 How often are you trading?
 Are you disciplined?

-Thinking like this is productive, there’s no two ways about it.
-But it’s very different to having a ‘daily target’ or looking for a quick cash-grab with your £1,000 bank.
-In the scheme of things, that’s not a huge amount… even if it’s adequate to begin with.
+Thinking like this is productive, there are no two ways about it.
+But it’s very different to having a ‘daily target’ or looking for a quick cash grab with your £1,000 bank.
+In the scheme of things, that’s not a huge amount… even if it’s adequate, to begin with.

-In no uncertain terms, I’m suggesting – think longer term.
+In no uncertain terms, I’m suggesting – think long term.
 It helps.
-Why? because it completely changes your behaviour towards the task in hand – for the better.
+Why? because it completely changes your behaviour towards the task at hand – for the better.

-Think about it; if you’re setting out to make a £3,000 a month – you’ll behave very differently to having a goal of £36,000 a year.
-Reality is, they’re the same.
+Think about it; if you’re setting out to make £3,000 a month – you’ll behave very differently to having a goal of £36,000 a year.
+The reality is, they’re the same.